altercation/storage-gen/README.md

                 subvolume --mountpoint /
                 subvolume --mountpoint /home

-### If you wanted to be lazy about things, the following is equivalent :
+### If you wanted to be lazy about things, the following is equivalent:

         filesystem --size 200M --mountpoint /boot --fstype vfat subvolume --mountpoint /